Mike Zunino Player Props: Guardians vs. Marlins

 Mike Zunino At The Plate

-- Zunino is hitting .289 with six doubles, a home run and nine walks.
+- Zunino has six doubles, a home run and 10 walks while batting .275.

+- In 42.9% of his 14 games this season, Zunino has picked up at least one hit.
+He's also had three multi-hit games.

+- He has homered in one of 14 games, and in 2% of his plate appearances.

-- Zunino has picked up an RBI in two games this year, with multiple runs batted in once.
+- Zunino has driven in a run in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.